conan-io/docs/reference/commands/graph/build_order_merge.rst

         }
     }

-Being the ``build_order_win`` and ``build_order_nix`` the "build-order" filenames that were used as inputs to the merge, and which will be referenced in the ``filenames`` field of every ``package`` in the build order.
+With the ``build_order_win`` and ``build_order_nix`` being the "build-order" filenames that were used as inputs to the merge, and which will be referenced in the ``filenames`` field of every ``package`` in the build order.
 This way, it is easier to obtain the necessary command line arguments to build a specific package binary in the build-order when building multiple configurations.